Modern Slavery Policy

 Reed keeps its policies and processes under frequent review to ensure compliance with the law and best practice.
 Each principal subsidiary of Reed has an audit schedule in place to ensure that its effectiveness in eliminating slavery and human trafficking is regularly and consistently tested with escalation routes clearly identified.

-Since the last Statement, Reed has developed a Group risk framework which includes monitoring and evaluating modern slavery as a risk across Reed.
+As a Group, Reed has also continued to develop a risk framework which includes monitoring and evaluating modern slavery as a risk across the Reed Group.
 This framework engages at subsidiary level and Group level, ensuring risks are considered and monitored by relevant stakeholders throughout the Reed Group.
-During this time Reed has also conducted an internal audit of its 2020 Modern Slavery Statement, reviewing its commitments and how

 Modern slavery prevention aims